RVC-Project/Retrieval-based-Voice-Conversion-WebUI/docs/README.en.md

 > High quality licensed song datasets will be added to training-set one after another for your use, without worrying about copyright infringement.

-> Please look forward to the pretrained base model of RVCv3, which has larger parameters, larger data, better results, unchanged inference speed, and requires less training data for training.
+> Please look forward to the pretrained base model of RVCv3, which has larger parameters, more training data, better results, unchanged inference speed, and requires less training data for training.

 ## Summary
 This repository has the following features: